devopslecturer/awmsc2022/README.md

 ### Meetings

-    Stand-ups will occur on Monday at 10.30 AM and Thursday at 2.30 PM.
+    Stand-ups will occur on Wednesday at 10.30 AM and Thursday at 2.30 PM.
     The order that people give their updates will be based on <<define the order>> of those present at the meeting.
-    Updates will be in the form: What I've done, What I plan to do, Impediments Sprint planning will occur every other Monday at 11.00 AM.
+    Updates will be in the form: What I've done, What I plan to do, Impediments Sprint planning will occur every other Wednesday at 11.00 AM.
     Please add and update items within Jira prior to the sprint planning session.
     Sprint retro will occur once a month, <<Date and time>>.
     The order that people present their sprint retro updates will be based on alphabetical order of those present at the meeting.